unibas-tilics/tilics/articles/article-110-guess-fast-or-wait.md

 Imagine you're in an unfamiliar city and trying to find a new place.
 Also, you're using your smartphone for navigation.
-And because you have a good sense of direction, you already start walking the way you think is correct while your phone is searching for a route.
+And because you have a good sense of direction, you already start walking the way you think is correct while looking up the way on your phone.

 If you guessed the direction correctly, you didn't waste any time waiting for the result, and can continue on your way.
 If your guess